-Letrozole has an average rating of 5.5 out of 10 from a total of 88 ratings for the treatment of Breast Cancer.
-34% of those users who reviewed Letrozole reported a positive effect, while 31% reported a negative effect.
+Letrozole has an average rating of 5.3 out of 10 from a total of 96 ratings for the treatment of Breast Cancer.
+31% of reviewers reported a positive experience, while 33% reported a negative experience.

 “I was diagnosed with stage 1 breast cancer in 2015 at age 58.
 A lumpectomy was performed and I was treated with four weeks of radiation.
 The cancer was 98% estrogen positive.
 I began first with Arimidex post op but after a while I experienced severe muscle cramps (which may have been caused by a combination of medication problems at the time) and eventually switched to Letrozole.
 The cramping that I experience in my legs now is not nearly as severe and is doable.
 I've been on the Letrozole about a year and a half now.
 I'm writing because I wanted to let you know that if you are experiencing hair thinning while on Letrozole, I have found that taking a B-complex vitamin pill on a daily basis has been very helpful for me.
 My hair was thinning, but after about six months of taking a B-complex vitamin pill everyday I noticed that my hair thickened and that it now basically stays in my head.
 Just wanted to pass this information along.”